tallgreen-machine/A-Plus/docs/dashboard_technical_spec.md

 ### **GET `/api/logs`**

 -   **Function:** Retrieves the last 100 lines from the bot's main log file for real-time debugging.
--   **Data Source:** Reads from `/var/log/aplus.log` on the server.
+-   **Data Source:** Reads from `/var/log/trad.log` on the server.
 -   **JSON Response Example:**
     ```json
     [
-      "INFO:A-Plus:Starting A-Plus Trading Bot...",
+      "INFO:Trad:Starting Trad Trading Bot...",
-      "INFO:A-Plus:Next candle in 59.8s.
+      "INFO:Trad:Next candle in 59.8s.
 Sleeping for 61.8s."
     ]
     ```

 ### **GET & POST `/api/config`**

 -   **Function:** Allows reading and updating the bot's configuration.
 Currently, it only manages the `TIMEFRAMES` setting.
 A `POST` request to this endpoint will automatically restart the bot service to apply the changes.
--   **Data Source:** Reads from and writes to `/etc/aplus/aplus.env` on the server.
+-   **Data Source:** Reads from and writes to `/etc/trad/trad.env` on the server.
 -   **GET Response Example:**
     ```json
     {